Roman Aftanazy: Scholarship

 Aftanazy dedicated his entire adult life to gathering material for his academic study of Polish estates and palaces owned by the Polish szlachta, that is, the nobility in the Eastern Kresy region of the Republic of Two Nations.
 During the interwar period he focused on a description of Polish grand houses as they had been within the frontiers of the state as of 1772.
 He would travel from one estate to the next, taking photographs and collecting information.
 Up to and including 1939, he had taken pictures of around 70 sites.

 Using the pen name, Ksawery Niedobitowski, he published well over a dozen articles in several popular magazines, including: Ilustrowany Kurier Codzienny, Światowid and the weekly As.
 After World War II he broadened his interest to the entire former territory of the Kingdom of Poland and the Grand Duchy of Lithuania.
 At first he considered his outings as a hobby, but this was soon supplanted by the idea of publishing a Monographic series.
 With a systematic survey in mind, he designed a questionnaire that he would send out to former Polish landed families throughout the world.

 By the late 1950s he had completed studies on the castles, courts and palaces of Wolyn and Podolia.
 However, in 1957 all he was able to publish in the Annals of the National Ossolinski Institute was an article, whose title translates as, The architect Merk and his works.
 An essay on the history of Classical architecture in Poland, encompassing just two chapters on Wolynian estates.
 The reason for the restriction on further publication of the available material was censorship formalities by the Polish state.
 Aftanazy continued his mission in his spare time financing the project from his personal means.

 Gradually Aftanazy's activities became known among Polish art historians.
 The initiative to publish his monumental work was taken by Tadeusz Chrzanowski, followed in 1984 by Stanislaw Mossakowski, the then director of the Arts Institute of the Polish Academy of Arts and Sciences (PAN), who took the decision to issue a printed version of the collected material.
 From 1986 onwards a series using the polygraphic method of printing technique began to be issued under the PAN imprint.
 Each print run was limited to 500 copies, under the title Materials for the History of Residences, purposely avoiding to mention the territorial aspect of the series.
 Its editor was Andrzej Baranowski.
 The project was funded with financial aid from the Polish art historian and philanthropist exiled in London, Andrzej Ciechanowiecki.

 After the Fall of communism in Poland the print run was raised to 1,000 copies and began to appear in 1993.
 The series now consisted of 11 volumes with 22 supplements.
-Between 1991–1997 a second amended edition with additions was issued by the ZNiO publishing house, under the new title, History of Residences in Poland's Former Eastern Borderlands.
+Between 1991 and 1997 a second amended edition with additions was issued by the ZNiO publishing house, under the new title, History of Residences in Poland's Former Eastern Borderlands.